jyrimatti/hseverywhere/README.rst

 - *write a README*
 - *cleanup and upload to github*
 - *make run in OSX with https://github.com/ptmt/react-native-desktop*
-- try to convert the example todo app from the react-flux project to react-native to see if react-native falls short
+- *try to convert the example todo app from the react-flux project to react-native to see if react-native falls short*
+- finish todo app to work perfectly in all platforms
 - include some webview-sub-app as part of the native app
 - try to use some native component not yet in react-native
 - make run in actual iPhone and Android phone
+- see if possible to create scripts for easy packaging
 - submit to App Store and Google Play
 - make run in windows with https://github.com/ReactWindows/react-native
 - profit? nah...